 Five Brands That Partner With Musicians

 According to MusicWatch,

 - 51% of Twitter users use it to follow or get updates from music artists and bands

 - 56% of Instagram users are viewing and engaging with posts from artists and bands.

 Of the top five categories of celebrities or public figures followed, music artists and bands lead the way with 57% across all platforms.
 These figures should convince any brand that musician partnerships are the best way to advertise online, and many brands have already tapped into this incredible market.

-For some reason, it’s pretty hard to figure out which brands actively accept partnerships with musicians.
+For some reason, it’s a little tricky to figure out which brands actively accept partnerships with musicians.
 So, below are five companies that do.
 Some even dedicate an entire team to working with interested artists or bands.
+Let’s dive in…

 1. Thread Society.